jiangmiao/node-http-booter/README.md

 1. High Performance

-    The http parse and analyze is written in C++0x
+    The http parser and analyze is written in C++0x

 2. Easy to use